auth0/docs/articles/cli.md

                                     '&connection=' + env.AUTH0_CONNECTION;

 //Open a browser and initiate the authentication process with Auth0
-//The callback URL is a website that simply displays the OAuth2 authz code
+//The callback URL is a simple website that simply displays the OAuth2 authz code
 //User will copy the value and then paste it here for the process to complete. opn(authorize_url);